VIBE: Vector Index Benchmark for Embeddings: Performance evaluation

-\paragraph{Approximate attention computation} Regular ANN methods struggle on the approximate attention computation datasets (see Figure~\ref{fig:OOD-approximate-attention-computation}): for example, graph methods Glass and hnswlib do not even reach 50\% recall with reasonable hyperparameter choices.
-Clustering-based methods perform relatively better, but ScaNN and IVF-PQ perform worse than regular IVF.
-In contrast, the methods that are specifically designed for OOD data, i.e., RoarGraph, MLANN-RF, and LoRANN, reach the highest recall levels and have the top performance.
-The performance difference between the OOD methods and the regular ANN methods is more pronounced on the \texttt{llama} data set where the difference between the corpus distribution and the query distribution is larger (Figure~\ref{fig:OOD-approximate-attention-computation}, right panel), compared to the \texttt{yi} data set where the difference is smaller (Figure~\ref{fig:OOD-approximate-attention-computation}, left panel).
+\paragraph{Approximate attention computation} General-purpose ANN methods struggle on the approximate attention computation datasets (see Figure~\ref{fig:OOD-approximate-attention-computation} for the \textsc{llama} workload; results for \textsc{yi} are in Appendix~\ref{app:selected-algorithms}): for example, the graph methods Glass and hnswlib do not reach 50\% recall under any evaluated configuration.
+Clustering-based methods perform relatively better, but ScaNN and IVF-PQ perform worse than general-purpose IVF.
+In contrast, methods that are specifically designed for OOD data, namely RoarGraph, MLANN (Random Forest), and LoRANN, reach the highest recall levels and achieve the best performance.\footnote{Recall may not be the most appropriate quality metric for approximate attention computation because the relevant objective is the error in the resulting attention output rather than exact recovery of the top-$k$ keys~\citep{chen2025magicpig}.
+We report recall here to maintain consistency with the other ANN workloads.} The performance difference between the OOD methods and the general-purpose ANN methods is more pronounced on the \textsc{llama} dataset than on the \textsc{yi} dataset.
+The difference between the corpus and query distributions is also larger on \textsc{llama} than on \textsc{yi} (see Appendix~\ref{app:distribution_shift}).